 The data required to monitor the proportion of Nebraska high school graduates who go to colleges and universities in Nebraska or other states are collected every two years through the Integrated Postsecondary Education Data System (IPEDS) maintained by the National Center of Education Statistics in the U.S. Department of Education.
-This section compares the latest available IPEDS data, which are for fall 2010, to 2002 baseline statistics.
+The latest available data were collected in fall 2010 and compared to 2002 baseline data in the 2012 Nebraska Higher Education Progress Report.
+Since data collected in fall 2010 is repeated in this section of the 2013 report.
+Findings based on the 2012 data will be published in the 2014 Nebraska Higher Education Progress Report.

 The best available estimate of the proportion of Nebraska high school graduates who pursue their postsecondary education in Nebraska is the number of students with Nebraska residency who enroll at Nebraska degree-granting institutions as first-time freshmen within a year of graduating from high school, compared directly to the number who go out of state to college.
-Consequently, this section provides a detailed analysis of the numbers and percentages of Nebraska high school graduates who attended Nebraska and out-of-state, degree-granting institutions as first-time freshmen within 12 months of graduating from high school between fall 2002 and fall 2010.
+Consequently, this section provides a detailed analysis of the numbers and percentages of Nebraska high school graduates who attended Nebraska and out-of-state, degree-granting institutions as first-time freshmen within 12 months of graduating from high school between fall 2002 and fall 2010.2